linode/docs/docs/guides/development/javascript/getting-started-with-svelte/index.md

 ## How to Build a Frontend with Svelte

 With a Svelte project of your own created, you should now get familiar with how Svelte applications work.
 Svelte adheres more closely to traditional web development models, making it often more approachable for new frontend developers.
-However, SvelteKit does implement some particular structures to make getting modern projects off the ground efficient.
+However, SvelteKit does implement some particular structures to help modern projects off the ground.

 These next sections aim to get you familiar with the SvelteKit structure and its features as well as the fundamentals of developing a Svelte application.
-The example application makes up for its simplicity by demonstrating some of the characteristics of Svelte applications overall.
+The example application demonstrates some of the characteristics of Svelte applications overall.

 ### SvelteKit Application Structure